tuhuynh27/linkedin-hunter/GLINTS.md

 (*) For Windows users

 1. Open Chrome, visit [https://www.linkedin.com/mynetwork/](https://www.linkedin.com/mynetwork/)
-2. Click F12 on keyboard, a left (or bottom) popup will show, you can see as below:
+2. Press F12 on keyboard, a right (or bottom) popup will show, you can see as below:

 ![](https://i.imgur.com/16Mn3dS.jpg)